step48765/Editor/README.md

 make
 ```

-This will compile all the source files and create an executable named `editor`.
+This will compile all the source files and create an executable named `NBS_Editor`.

 ### 2. Running the Editor
-To open a file in the editor, run the following command:
+To open a file in NBS_Editor, run the following command:

 ```
-./editor <filename>
+./NBS_Editor <filename>
 ```

 - If the `<filename>` exists, the editor will open it for editing.